On a digital clock showing 24 hour time, over a whole day, how many times does a 5 appear? Is it the same number for a 12 hour clock over a whole day?

 This problem is based on the story of the Pied Piper of Hamelin.
 Investigate the different numbers of people and rats there could have been if you know how many legs there are altogether!

-go along a distance of 6 on the steps and must end up at 6 high.
+This challenge is to design different step arrangements, which must go along a distance of 6 on the steps and must end up at 6 high.

 Place eight queens on an chessboard (an 8 by 8 grid) so that none can capture any of the others.

 These activities focus on finding all possible solutions so working in a systematic way will ensure none are left out.